Places to Visit in Coimbatore Tourist Places Tamil Nadu

-Coimbatore is the third largest district in Tamil Nadu.
+Coimbatore (Covai) is the Third largest district in the state of Tamil Nadu, India.
 It is famous for its textile factories engineering firms, automobile parts manufactures, health care facilities, education institutions, pleasant weather and hospitality.
-So it is called as the Manchester of south India.
+So it is called as the Manchester of South India or ' Textile Capital of South'.
 This city is located on the banks of river Noyyal.
 This city is located in the shadow of the Western Ghats; Coimbatore has a very pleasant climate all around the year.
-The total land area of Coimbatore is 23.5 square kilometers.
-The population of this city is 42,71,856 (Census 2011).
-The altitude is 411 meters above mean sea level.
-The clothing here is tropical and the season to visit the city is all through the year.
+The height is 411 meters above mean ocean level.
+The attire here is tropical and the season to visit the city is all as the year progressed.

-The people of various states line here and they speak Tamil, Telugu, Malayalam, English and Marathi.
+The general population of different states line here and they communicate in Tamil, Telugu, Malayalam, English and Marathi.
 The STD code for Coimbatore is 0422.
-This is one of the top most industrial cities of Tamilnadu.
-There are proper facilities of transportation through air (peelamedu airport), through bus and through rail (Coimbatore Junction and Podanur Junction).
+This is one of the best most modern urban areas of Tamilnadu.
+There are legitimate offices of transportation through air (peelamedu airplane terminal), through transport and through rail (Coimbatore Junction and Podanur Junction).

 Coimbatore District is located at 11.00°N 76.96°E in Tamil Nadu, South India.

 Maximum temperature of Coimbatore in summer is about 39°C and the minimum temperature is about 21°C. The winters of this district are very mild with the maximum temperature around 30°C.

 Coimbatore is very nearer to the hill station of Udhagamandalam(Ooty) and Kerala.
 It has a mountain train that runs from Mettupalayam.
 It is about 35km from Coimbatore.
 Regular bus services are also available from Coimbatore to Ooty.